-Classifications of the public sector vary depending on the discipline.
-Political science and law divide the public sector according to the three branches of government (executive, legislative, and judiciary).
-However, within the public administration and accounting discipline, public sector classifications are based on the breakdown of public expenditure, and two main complementary frameworks stand out.
-One focuses on the entities that constitute the public sector, while the other focuses on the type of activities in which the public sector is involved.
+- Establishing a typology of the public sector has a dual objective.
+First, it is necessary to limit the topic of our research, and second, it will help us understand the specific needs of the public sector for sustainability reporting and which areas within the public sector deserve special attention. - Two main complementary frameworks stand out; one focuses on the entities that constitute the public sector, while the other focuses on the type of activities in which the public sector is involved.